rasmus88/ng-common-library/README.md

 Install all dependencies

-import modules (pipes and components)
+import modules (pipes and/or components)

 ```bash
 import { NgCommonComponentModule, NgCommonPipeModule } from '@radolfsson/ng-common-library';